 By national standards, Plettenberg Bay winegrowers are small.
 The current spread currently comprises just under 60ha.
 Any perceived deficiency in size however, is made up by diversity of experiences to be had and off-the-beaten-track location.

 The region's wine has spawned a series of popular events too.
 The most prominent is the Plett Wine & Bubbly Festival – a get-together that highlights the local industry's strategic focus on white grape varieties for which the climate and soils are well-suited, and MCC.
-For 2019, it takes place on March 23 and 24, at Central Beach.

 The Plettenberg Bay farms enjoy relatively cool climate thanks to their proximity to the oceans and the mountainous backdrop – a situation often compared to wine regions of New Zealand.
 The climate throughout the year is temperate, meaning fruit takes slower to reach maturity and sensory character development is prolonged.
 While Plettenberg Bay has been known for producing mainly Sauvignon Blanc and Pinot Noir, more grape varieties have now been planted, like Merlot, Chenin Blanc and Semillon.

 1. Bramon Wine Estate